7 easy-to-grow vegetables

 Depending on the variety, harvest lettuce leaves at 40 to 60 days by cutting the plant at the base.

 Bad companions: celery, parsley

 To grow a tomato well, it’s important to know if it’s determinate or indeterminate.
 Determinate tomatoes grow to a compact height and don’t necessarily need a stake.
-Their fruit ripen more quickly and all at the same time.
+Their fruit ripens more quickly and all at the same time.
 Indeterminate tomatoes ripen more slowly, but over a longer period giving you a lot more fruit.
-Most importantly, they need a solid support like a stake or tomato cage as the plants grow all summer.
+Most importantly, they need solid support like a stake or tomato cage as the plants grow all summer.